AI DevOps Monitoring

 No integration required

-Fazm works with whatever tools you already use - Slack, Grafana, Datadog, CloudWatch, PagerDuty.
-It reads the UI directly, so there are no API keys to manage or webhooks to configure.
+Fazm works with Slack, Grafana, Datadog, CloudWatch, PagerDuty, and any other tool already in your stack.
+It reads the UI directly - no API keys to manage, no webhooks to configure, no vendor onboarding.

 Runs locally and privately

-Your infrastructure data, alert messages, and production metrics never leave your Mac.
-Fazm processes everything on-device, making it safe for teams with strict data governance requirements.
+Your infrastructure metrics, alert messages, and production data never leave your Mac.
+Fazm processes everything on-device, making it safe for regulated industries and teams with strict data handling requirements.

 Frequently Asked Questions